jossai87/bedrock-agents-streamlit/README.md

 ![Model select](Streamlit_App/images/select_model.png)

 ### Step 5: Integrating Knowledge Base with Bedrock Agent
 - When integrating the KB with the agent, you will need to provide basic instructions on how to handle the knowledge base.
 For example, use the following: “knowledge base for answering queries to prompts.
-After every response, provide a citation link.
-Ask if anything else is needed.”
+After every response, ask if anything else is needed.”

 ![Knowledge base add](Streamlit_App/images/add_knowledge_base.png)